TerrySimBar/pandas-challenge/README.md

 #### Introduction
-This project uses a Jupyter Notebook (ipynb) script that uses pandas to analyze two csv files: school size and budget, student data including math and reading scores.
-The analysis yields summaries about relationships among school size, budget type, academic performance.
+This project uses a Jupyter Notebook (ipynb) script with pandas to analyze two csv files: one that has schools, sizes, and budgets; and another that has student data, including math and reading scores.
+The analysis yields summaries about relationships among school size, budget, type, and academic performance.
 Results and summaries are visualized in-line, consistent with ipynb files.